 As puppies hit the 8-week mark, seeing things at a distance will be clearer and sharper.
 While their distance vision is still becoming less blurry, their close-up vision is typically done developing.
 Puppies can also start to distinguish faces, which is why puppies are sometimes sold at as young as 8 weeks.

-8 Weeks and Older: Fully Matured Vision
+Onward of 8 Weeks: Fully Matured Vision

-From 8 weeks and on, puppies will start to have fully-working vision.
+From 8 weeks and on, puppies will start to have a fully working vision.
 Their ability to see at a distance starts to sharpen, though it can take up to 16 weeks to completely finish developing.
 By the time your puppy reaches 16 months of age, their eyes should be fully done maturing.
 Vision at a distance and close-up should be sharp and no longer blurry unless there are medical reasons for a delay in development.

-What if My 3-Week-Old Puppy’s Eyes are Still Closed?
+What if My 3-Week-Old Puppy’s Eyes Are Still Closed?